awsdocs/amazon-chime-administration-guide/doc_source/porting.md

 # Porting existing phone numbers<a name="porting"></a>

 In addition to provisioning phone numbers, you can also port numbers from your phone carrier into your Amazon Chime inventory\.
-You can use ported numbers with n Amazon Chime Business Calling, Amazon Chime Voice Connectors, and Amazon Chime SIP media applications\.
+You can use ported numbers within Amazon Chime Business Calling\.

-Before you can port phone numbers for Amazon Chime Voice Connectors, you must create one\.\.
-For more information, see [Creating an Amazon Chime Voice Connector](create-voicecon.md)\.

 **Note**
 You can port toll\-free numbers for use with Amazon Chime Voice Connectors, and with Amazon Chime SIP media applications\.
-Amazon Chime Business Calling doesn't support toll\-free numbers\.\.
+Amazon Chime Business Calling doesn't support toll\-free numbers\.
+For more information, see [Porting existing phone numbers](https://docs.aws.amazon.com/chime-sdk/latest/ag/porting.html) in the *Amazon Chime SDK Administration Guide*\.

 ## Porting phone numbers into Amazon Chime<a name="port-in"></a>